Parornix torquillella

-Parornix torquillella is a moth of the family Gracillariidae.
-It is known from all of Europe, except Spain and parts of the Balkan Peninsula.
+Parornix torquillella is a moth of the family Gracillariidae found in Europe.
+The larvae mine the leaves of Prunus species, such as blackthorn (Prunus spinosa).
+It was described by the German entomologist Philipp Christoph Zeller in 1850, from specimens found in Florence, Leghorn and Pisa.

+Description

 The wingspan is 9–13 mm.
 The head is pale ochreous mixed with fuscous.
 Palpi white.
 Forewings are rather dark fuscous, purplish-tinged, towards dorsum and costa more blackish numerous costal streaks, a spot in disc posteriorly, and two or three dorsal spots white; a black apical dot, strongly white edged anteriorly; cilia with three entire dark fuscous lines.
 Hind wings are grey.
 The larva is pale yellow -green; dorsal line dark green or reddish; head pale yellow; segment 2 with four black spots.

-The larvae feed on Prunus cerasus, Prunus domestica, Prunus insititia, Prunus maritima and Prunus spinosa.
-They mine the leaves of their host plant.
-The mine starts as a lower-surface epidermal gallery that widens into a blotch.
-In the end, it becomes a small, only weakly inflated tentiform mine.
-The lower epidermis is whitish, unfolded, and rather transparent.
-The leaf tissue is eaten up to the upper epidermis.
-The frass is deposited in a corner of the mine.
-In the end, the larva leaves the mine and lives freely under a leaf tip or margin that has been folded downwards, or in a leaf that is rolled into a pod.